 This profile is part of a series of Climate Risk Country Profiles that are jointly developed by the World Bank Group (WBG) and the Asian Development Bank (ADB).
 These profiles synthesize the most relevant data and information on climate change, disaster risk reduction, and adaptation actions and policies at the country level.
 The profile is designed as a quick reference source for development practitioners to better integrate climate resilience in development planning and policy making.
-This effort is co-led by Ana E. Bucher (Senior Climate Change Specialist, WBG) and Arghya Sinha Roy (Senior Climate Change Specialist, ADB).
+This effort is co-led by Veronique Morin (Senior Climate Change Specialist, WBG), Ana E. Bucher (Senior Climate Change Specialist, WBG) and Arghya Sinha Roy (Senior Climate Change Specialist, ADB).

 This profile was written by Alex Chapman (Consultant, ADB), William Davies (Consultant, ADB), Ciaran Downey (Consultant) and Denyse Dookie (Consultant).
 Technical review of the profiles was undertaken by Robert L. Wilby (Loughborough University).
-Additional support was provided by MacKenzie Dove (Senior Climate Change Consultant, WBG), Yunziyi Lang (Climate Change Analyst, WBG), Adele Casorla-Castillo (Consultant, ADB), and Charles Rodgers (Consultant, ADB).
-This profile also benefitted from inputs of WBG and ADB regional staffs.
+Additional support was provided by MacKenzie Dove (Senior Climate Change Consultant, WBG), Jason Johnston (Operations Analyst, WBG), Yunziyi Lang (Climate Change Analyst, WBG), Adele Casorla-Castillo (Consultant, ADB), and Charles Rodgers (Consultant, ADB).
+This profile also benefitted from inputs of WBG and ADB regional staff and country teams.